knowuh/2019-nerd-doodle/slides.md

 Note:
 * Take 1000 photographs, and choose one.
 * Crop: Your initial framing will be wrong.
 Direct attention.
 Cut out noise.
-* Constrast: What is the focus, what will stand out?
+* Contrast: What is the focus, what will stand out?
-* Accidents: investigate, celebrate, incorporate your accidents.
+* Accidents: Investigate, celebrate, incorporate your accidents.
-* Fake it: Its art.
-Its all fake.
-Their is no purity, its all for show.
+* Fake it: It's art.
+It's all fake.
+Their is no purity, it's all for show.

 <slide>